Osguima3/AI4Devs-finalproject/finalproject-OGM/prompts.md

 **Prompt 2:**

-Create a table with all the tickets, sorted by priority
+Create a table with all the tickets, sorted by priority.

-**Prompt 3:**

 Include markdown links from the table leading to each of the tickets.
 Use the column with the ticket number.

+**Prompt 3:**

+Add one more ticket to the backlog:

+Create a minimal working connection between backend and frontend.
+- The frontend's main page should return the list of transactions of one of the mock accounts by using GetAccountTransactions.
+- Update all ticket dependencies

 ---